The vision, history and beliefs of Loxafamosity Ministries.

-Abort73.com is a subdivision of Loxafamosity Ministries, Inc. (LMI).
-LMI is a non-profit 501c3 Christian, education corporation.
-Abort73.com is an online resource designed to creatively and comprehensively educate students about the injustice of abortion, and provide them with simple tools to help pass that education along to others.
+Abort73.com is part of Loxafamosity Ministries, Inc. (LMI), a non-profit 501(c)3 Christian education corporation.
+Abort73.com is an online resource designed to creatively and comprehensively educate people about the injustice of abortion, and provide them with simple tools to help pass that education along to others.

 Motivated by our Christian calling to establish justice, to expose evil injustices, to minister to the needy and helpless, and to extend love to every human person, Abort73.com aims to expose the practice of abortion as an injustice of historic proportions.
 We believe the best way to do so is to persistently, creatively, and comprehensively educate individuals (esp. students) with the massive body of evidence that stands against it.
 We strategically target a young audience (e.g., high school and college students) and are taking full advantage of the technology available to educate as many people as possible (i.e., the internet).
 We think it is good and necessary to use both secular and theological arguments to make our case against the practice of abortion.
 Since abortion claims the lives of thousands of the helpless unborn everyday and millions every year, we cannot do nothing.